 We provide our customers around the world with solutions that create synchronization and balance through the entire supply chain creating a competitive advantage in their marketplace.
 Demand Driven supply chains drive operational capabilities generating sustainable bottom-line benefits.

-Demand Driven MRP is the planning engine that drives the supply chain and the factory.
-It focuses on the optimization of strategically positioned inventory along the supply chain that absorbs demand volatility and supply variation we see in the bullwhip creating stability in supply downstream and demand creation upstream.
-Mathematical buffer designs that dynamically optimize inventory levels based on current market conditions and will reduce overall inventory across the entire supply chain while improving customer service levels and response capability.
-DDMRP provides the Supply Chain Planning and Execution tools to enable a company to become Demand Driven so that it can meet the expectations of its customers in today’s complex and volatile marketplace.
+Demand Driven supply chains focus on the optimization of strategically positioned inventory that absorbs demand volatility and supply variation we see in the bullwhip creating stability in supply downstream and demand creation upstream.
+Dynamic and statistically designed inventory levels based on current market conditions and will reduce overall inventory across the entire supply chain while improving customer service levels and response capability.
+By being able to quickly adapt to changes in customer preferences or market conditions, Demand Driven companies can improve their customer satisfaction and increase their market share.

 Manufacturing & Supply Chain Information